How A Small Business Can Rule Local Search Results

 According to a recent study by Nielsen, 83% of people trust recommendations from their friends and family, which explains why reviews are a powerful vehicle for dominating local and traditional search results.
 Moreover, a survey has revealed that purchasing decisions of 67.7% of participants are influenced by online reviews.
 Just think of this: what’s the first thing you do when you want to book accommodation in another city or country?
 You most certainly use TripAdvisor to read what others have to say about a particular hotel or B&B. One of the best ways to attract potential customers is to have genuinely positive online reviews.
 This will not only convince people who are considering the idea of purchasing your products or services that your company is worth giving a shot but also signal to Google that local searchers will be satisfied with what you have to offer.
 The trick is to subtly encourage your existing customers to create user-generated content and tell others about the positive experiences they had with your business.
 A gentle nudge in the form of a discount, coupon, or cool swag is a perfectly legitimate way of motivating your customers to write a review.
 If you’re not comfortable with asking for a review directly, you can invite them to give you feedback and share their opinion in order to improve your products as well as customer experience.

 What They See Is What They Get

-Implementing these couple of tactics are of vital importance for ensuring that your business will be well ranked in local search results.
+Implementing these couple of tactics is of vital importance for ensuring that your business will be well-ranked in local search results.